marco262/my_wiki/data/numenera/mutants.md

 ## Cosmetic Mutations

-Distinctive mutations affect nothing but the appearance of a character.
+Cosmetic mutations affect nothing but the appearance of a character.
 None is so pronounced as to make a character decidedly more or less attractive.
 They are simply distinguishing alterations.

 <table>
     <tr>